Frequently Asked Questions

 Q: How many apartments are proposed and how much will they cost?

-Our current plans indicate we can create a residential community of 58 apartments, ranging in size, with a mix of 1–4-bedroom apartments that would cater for people in all ages and stages of life.
-The plans will be priced according to market demands and are subject to planning approval.
+Our current plans indicate we can create a residential community of 58 apartments, ranging in size, with a mix of 1–3-bedroom apartments that would cater for people in all ages and stages of life.
+The plans will be priced according to market demands.

 Q: When do we start selling the apartments?